jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 # Goals {#goals}

 There are many possible goals for building distributed services, with the most typical one being the ability to scale to be able to serve large number of clients.
-This memo is not focused on this aspect, but rather looks at distributing queries to different resolver service providers to provided what privacy benefits.
+This memo is not focused on this aspect, but rather looks at distributing queries to different resolver service providers to provide privacy benefits.

+The background for looking at different service providers is that it is unlikely that there are significant difference with regards to privacy issues within the same provider, even if its servers are distributed in different locations.
+Any technical vulnerabilities or commercial objectives apply throughout such networks anyway, and government and surveillance activities seem to have extraterritorial reach (see, e.g., {{MSCVUS}}).

-The question is how to reduce information learned by any individual resolver service provider through distribution of queries from different clients.
-Note that such individual resolver service providers themselves may in turn be distributed in other ways (e.g., through use of anycast or other scaling techniques).
+As a result, the main privacy question is how to reduce information learned by any individual resolver service provider through distribution of queries from different clients.

-Some of the basic goals that this distribution should achive include:
+Some of the basic goals that this distribution should achieve include:

 * Not concentrating information from all clients to a single resolver service.